-The Didgeridoo Down Under Show is a unique fusion of Australian music, culture, art, science, comedy, character building, anti-bullying and audience participation.
+The Didgeridoo Down Under Show is an energetic fusion of Australian music, culture, comedy, character building, anti-bullying, storytelling and audience participation.
 The didgeridoo has been played by Aboriginal Australians for at least 1,500 years, and is known for its otherworldly sound.
-But DDU is much more than music.
-It's interactive, educational, motivational and super fun for all ages!
-During the show, we play a variety of exotic didgeridoos.
-We also use a multitude of props – including a vocabulary list, a globe, motivational signs, artifacts, artwork and puppets – to deliver educational lessons and empowering messages.
-We adjust our programs according to age levels and learning objectives.
-DDU will motivate your students to appreciate world music and art … respect multiculturalism and diversity … get excited about learning and reading … think creatively and imaginatively … act with kindness and tolerance … stand up against bullying … protect the environment … become better global citizens... and have incredible fun!
-Use this link to view a video excerpt from this program: https://www.didgedownunder.com/gallery
+During the show, we play a variety of exotic didgeridoos and worldly percussion instruments, demonstrating various playing styles and upbeat rhythms.
+We also use a multitude of props – puppets, artifacts, artwork, motivational signs and more – to deliver educational lessons and empowering messages.
+The program is very participatory, and several segments involve students playing instruments, dancing or acting out a story.
+We adjust our programs according to the audience’s grade levels.
+DDU will motivate your students to appreciate world music and art … respect multiculturalism and diversity … get excited about learning and reading … think creatively and imaginatively … act with kindness and acceptance … stand up against bullying … protect the environment … and become better global citizens.
+The DDU Show is interactive, educational, motivational and super fun for all ages!

 G’day!
-Didgeridoo Down Under is one of the most popular K-12 enrichment programs in the U.S. We specialize in weaving Australia-themed cultural arts, core curriculum, character building, motivational speaking and audience participation into high-energy shows and workshops for all ages.
-Since 2004, we’ve presented more than 7,000 programs at schools and other venues nationwide, but we’re based in North Carolina!
-DDU performers Rob Thomas and Tanya Gerard are true didgeridoo pioneers in the U.S. They have played and made didges for 20+ years; have recorded several albums; and have produced music for numerous films, including the IMAX move Sacred Planet.
+Didgeridoo Down Under is a leading K-12 educational entertainment company in the U.S. We specialize in weaving cultural arts, core curriculum, character building, motivational speaking and audience participation into highly energetic and interactive shows and workshops.
+Our program themes range from Australian cultural arts to science, character education and more.
+Since 2003, we’ve presented 9,000+ programs (both in-person and virtual) at schools and other venues nationwide, and we’re based in North Carolina.
+DDU performers Rob Thomas & Tanya Gerard have performed at schools and other venues throughout the U.S. for 20+ years and have produced music for numerous films, including the IMAX movie Sacred Planet.
 Tanya, who grew up in Australia, also has written a children’s book, The Adventures of the Wild, Wild Wolf.